Free Rhode Island Residential Lease Agreement

 What Is a Rhode Island Lease Agreement

-A RI lease agreement is a legally binding contract between a landlord and a tenant.
+This legally binding contract establishes the relationship between a landlord and a tenant.
 This is written to conform to state laws where the property is located.
-In Rhode Island, these allow both parties to comply with a series of set terms for a specified number of months or years.
+In Rhode Island, these outlines the specific obligations and rights of both parties for a specified number of months or years.

 Rental contracts and lease agreements have a lot of similarities as they both set out payment plans and the terms of use for a house or apartment.